 This is an important moment for the festival and it lasts for a couple of hours.
 It takes place in the National Sports Stadium in Ulaanbaatar on the 11th, usually around 11 am.
 You need a ticket to attend this event.
 The cheapest ticket is around 25$.
 You need to buy a ticket through a tourism agency for several days in advance.

 The ceremony consists of multiple parades, speeches, dancing performances and a lot of songs.

 Naadam Festival Night Opening Ceremony

 Mongolians are trying to organize more activities linked to the festival for the sizeable amount of tourists traveling Mongolia during this peak season.
 In 2019, Naadam Night opening ceremony was organized for the first time.
 Catering for foreign tourists, it was performed in English, started at 9pm on the first day of Naadam (the 11th) at the National Amusement Park.
 Tickets were available on ticket.mn.

 The program consisted of various performances such as Mongolian songs, contortionists and traditional Mongolian dances as well as a firework show to close the ceremony.

 The tournament is reuniting wrestlers from all around the country.
-It is the first event of Naadam, starting right after the opening ceremony and lasting for 2 days.
+It is the first event of the festival, starting right after the opening ceremony and lasting for 2 days.
 A classic wrestling tournament features 512 wrestlers.
 That number will rise to 1024 during the big anniversary years.
 It’s a single-elimination tournament meaning that you have to win to get to the next round, otherwise you are eliminated.
 Therefore there will be 9 rounds during traditional years, and 10 rounds during anniversary years.

 Mongolian Wrestling is different from traditional wrestling.
 There’s almost no limit of space and no time constraint.
 A wrestler wins once his opponent’s elbow or knee touches the ground.